KaiPar/Convolutional-Neural-Network/README.md

 python testImage.py
 ```

-To test the neural network by providing input, un-cooment the code in testImage.py and provide the path
+To test the neural network by providing input, un-comment the code in `testImage.py` and provide the path to the test image.

 Notes:
-1. The image should only contain a single English digit (like 0,1,2,3,4,5,6,7,8,9)
+1. The image should only contain a single numerical digit (0,1,2,3,4,5,6,7,8,9)
-2. The image dimensions should be 28x28 pixels
+2. The image should be of size 28x28 pixels